visvig/AndrewNg-Coursera-Papers/README.md

 # AndrewNg-DL-Papers
-Academic papers that Andrew Ng references in his Deep Learning Specialisation - all 5 courses
+All papers that Andrew Ng references in his Deep Learning Specialisation (5 courses)